top of page

 • Student applicant(s) must have a KCSD employee as an advisor/mentor who will review and discuss plans, complete and co-sign forms (for ordering and reimbursement), and procure items.

 • Grants of up to $2,000 will be awarded to enable new programs or practices in the classrooms, buildings or in extracurricular activities for the KCSD.
-They are awarded throughout the year.
-There is no deadline.

 Smart Grant